bpaauwe/udi-climacell-poly/README.md

 # Climacell weather service

-This is a node server to pull weather data from the AERIS weather network and make it available to a [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)
+This is a node server to pull weather data from the Climacell weather network and make it available to a [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)

 (c) 2020 Robert Paauwe
 MIT license.

+Go to the [Climacell](http://www.climacell.co) website for more information the Climacell weather network.

 ## Installation